 Fiber Optic Systems for Asset Protection

-HAWK’s Fiber Optic Sensing allows for real time measurements of long assets such as pipelines, conveyers and fences by monitoring changes that occur in a fiber optic cable affixed to the asset.
-This revolutionary technology has the ability to protect assets, equipment, and perimeters.
-HAWK’s Fiber Optic System is modular in design and can monitor up to 80km (50mi) in real-time 24/7.
+HAWK’s Fiber Optic Sensing allows for real-time measurements of long assets such as pipelines, conveyors, and fences by monitoring changes that occur in a fiber optic cable affixed to the asset.
+This revolutionary technology can protect assets, equipment, and perimeters.
+HAWK’s Fiber Optic System is modular in design and can monitor up to 80km (50 mi) in real-time 24/7.
 This type of intelligent monitoring is critical to operating efficiently and protecting valuable assets.
 For more on our fiber optic systems for asset protection, visit Hawkfiber.com!

-The Praetorian Fiber Optic Sensing System has the capability to monitor conveyor health, pipeline leak detection, monitor ground disturbances, identify manual and machine excavation, vehicle movement, hot tapping both above and underground, perimeter security monitoring and rail network health.
-Rather than traditional point instruments, the Fiber Optic Sensing System is distributed alongside the equipment, thereby the entire cable is able to sense disturbances to the application.
-The intuitive Fiber Optic System can sense sound (acoustics and vibration), acting as a hyper sensitive microphone at every point in the fiber, listening for potential problems.
+The Praetorian Fiber Optic Sensing System can monitor conveyor health, pipeline leak detection, ground disturbances, identify manual and machine excavation, vehicle movement, hot tapping both above and underground, perimeter security monitoring, and rail network health.
+Rather than traditional point instruments, the Fiber Optic Sensing System is distributed alongside the equipment, thereby the entire cable can sense disturbances to the application.
+The intuitive Fiber Optic System can sense sound (acoustics and vibration), acting as a hyper-sensitive microphone at every point in the fiber, listening for potential problems.
 It can also sense temperature, acting as a thermometer to detect heat or thermocouple at every point along the fiber, feeling for potential problems.
 The Fiber Optic System can also sense strain, detecting tiny changes in stress and strain in the application therefore predicting breakages and failures before they have a chance to occur.

 The Praetorian Fiber Optic Sensing System can be installed along a fence or perimeter and can detect, identify and report any movements.
 This system has limitless applications and can be installed on anything from explosive storage areas to farms and ranches.
 The fast processing speed and pulse rate allow the Fiber Optic System to detect minute interferences that may otherwise go unnoticed.
 Some examples of detectable activates include intruder movement along a perimeter, intruders cutting or climbing a fence, vehicle movement along a perimeter and digging, excavating or trenching.
 The Fiber Optic Sensing system is crucial for keeping valuable assets secure and protected.